 Airlines are eager to charge extra fees for unaccompanied minors, but parents often question the treatment their children receive.
 In an extreme example, an irate father has sued American Airlines for $10 million, alleging it let a drunken man sexually abuse his 13-year-old daughter.

-The father, identified in the federal complaint as R.M., also names Chad Cameron Camp, who was arrested when the flight landed.
+The father, identified in the federal report as R.M., also names Chad Cameron Camp, who was arrested when the flight landed.
 R.M. says he paid a $300 "unaccompanied minor" fee for his daughter, as the airline requires, when she flew from Dallas to Portland June 15.

 But instead of looking after his daughter, R.M. says the airline seated her in a window seat and put Camp next to her, even though he allegedly was drunk and muttering obscenities, Courthouse News Service reported.